Binary black hole mergers from Population III stars: uncertainties from star formation and binary star properties: Methods

 Finally, {\sc sevn} integrates the following binary evolution processes: wind mass transfer, stable Roche-lobe overflow, common envelope evolution (adopting the $\alpha$ formalism, \citealt{hurley2002}), tidal evolution, stellar collisions, magnetic braking, and GW decay \citep{iorio22}.

 Here, we use the same set-up as the fiducial model of \cite{iorio22}, adopting the default values for all relevant parameters (Section~3.2 of \citealt{iorio22}): mass transfer is always stable for main sequence and Hertzsprung-gap donor stars, while we follow the prescriptions by \cite{hurley2002} in all the other cases.
 We set the Roche-lobe overflow mass accretion efficiency to 0.5 for a non-degenerate accretor, and assume that the mass which is not accreted is lost from the vicinity of the accretor as an isotropic wind (isotropic re-emission).
 At the onset of the Roche-lobe overflow, {\sc sevn} circularises the orbit at periastron.
 During common envelope, we estimate the envelope binding energy using the same formalism as in \cite{claeys2014}.
 We adopt $\alpha{}=1$ for the common-envelope efficiency parameter, i.e. we assume that all the kinetic energy lost from the system contributes to unbinding the common envelope.
+In Appendix~\ref{app:mass_transfer}, we discuss the impact of different assumptions for mass accretion and common-envelope efficiency.